ekmixon/PrismaCloud_TF_BulkOnboarding_and_AWS_Orgs/README.md

 5. Populate the CSV with the required fields (eg. AWS account numbers, external ID and Prisma cloud role ARN)
 6. Invoke the Terraform Provider in your terraform scripts.
+7. Whenever new AWS account is added/deleted, please update the CSV file and re-trigger the terraform script

 ### Use Case 3: Manage users, cloud accounts, account groups, policies and alert rules